angelorc/go-bitsong/x/fantoken/spec/01_concepts.md

 - to **transfer the ownership**, which produces the changing of the owner, without modifying the landing state;
 - to **disable the minting ability**, which produces a state change to the state _2_.
 Here, the owner cannot mint the fan token anymore.

+Once the fan token lands in state _2_, the only possible action is to transfer its ownership.
+Here, the owner **can enable the minting ability** no more.

 Also referring to the lifecycle of a fan token **instance**, it is possible to identify two states.

 ![Fantoken instance lifecycle](img/fantoken_instance_lifecycle.png "Fantoken instance lifecycle")

-With respect to the figure above, when the fan token object is issued, we can **mint** it.
+Concerning to the figure above, when the fan token object is issued, we can **mint** it.
 Minting leads to the birth of a new instance, moving the fan token instance to state _1_.
 In this state, the token can be:

 - **traded**, which produces the changing of the owner, without modifying the landing state;
 - **burned**, which produces a state change to the state _2_, where the owner cannot operate on the fan token instance anymore.